Skip to main content

 Risk factors for infection

-Although everyone is susceptible to E. coli infections, there are certain risk factors that increase the risk.
-Young children, the elderly and people with weakened immune systems are at greater risk for serious complications.
-Consuming unsafe foods, such as raw meat or unpasteurized milk, also increases the risk of infection.
+Although everyone is susceptible to E. coli infections, certain groups are at increased risk of infection.
+Young children, the elderly, and people with weakened immune systems are at greater risk of serious complications.
+Consuming inadequately cooked food, such as raw meat or unpasteurised milk, increases the risk of infection.
+Poor hygiene, such as insufficient handwashing, can also lead to contamination.

 Symptoms of E. coli infection